ClickHouse/pg_clickhouse/README.md

 By default `make` dynamically links the `clickhouse-cpp` library (except on macOS, where a dynamic `clickhouse-cpp` library is not yet supported).
-To statically compile the ClickHouse library into `clickhouse_fdw`, pass `CH_BUILD=static`:
+To statically compile the ClickHouse library into `pg_clickhouse`, pass `CH_BUILD=static`:

 ```sh